-'''

-sp encryption helpuser
+sp\encryption helpuser

-'''

-Protected by
+Owner.Keyname Protected by

-system encr passwd
+tinnap.tinnap\key system encr passwd

-user passwd
+tinnap.tinnap key1 user passwd

 Example 10 The database owner or a user with keycustodian\role or sso\role can use the key\copy parameter with the helpuser parameter to display key copies assigned to one or more users in the current database.
 You can use pattern-matching characters for the user parameter.
 This shows the key copies of all users in the current database: